jarviscanada/jarvis_data_eng_AmadouSy/scala/README.md

 ## How to Run

-1. Open the Scala Jupyter notebook with Almond kernel
+1. Open the Databricks notebook (e.g., `notebooks/retail_data_analysis_scala`)
-2. Make sure Spark is properly initialized
+2. Make sure your Databricks cluster is running
-3. Place the CSV file in the accessible path (e.g., `online_retail_ii.csv`)
+3. Upload the CSV file (`online_retail_ii.csv`) into DBFS under `/FileStore/tables/`
-4. Run each cell in order to process and analyze the data
+4. Use Spark Scala code to load and process the file
-5. Optionally, switch to a Python notebook for plotting with Pandas/Matplotlib
+5. Optionally, create a second notebook in Python to handle visualizations using Pandas and Matplotlib

 ## Authors